SEMMA: A Semantic Aware Knowledge Graph Foundation Model: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 We introduce $\ours$, a KGFM that utilizes LLM-derived textual semantics for relations alongside structure.
 By incorporating a textual relation graph, $\ours$ outperforms purely structural baselines such as $\ultra$ across 54 diverse KGs and shows strong generalization in harder settings with unseen relation vocabularies.
 This work is a first step toward semantically grounded KGFMs.
 While we focused on relation-level semantics, future works need to explore extending $\ours$ to entity-level text, richer multilingual inputs, and integration into more expressive models like $\trix$ and $\mgnn$.
 Building on our findings regarding current dataset limitations, the domain also needs new benchmarks with KGs from genuinely diverse and unseen domains to rigorously evaluate true generalization.
+Finally, investigating how to extend $\ours$ to yield calibrated predictions \citep{NEURIPS2023_f4b76818}, and going beyond link prediction and answering a variety of complex queries \citep{DBLP:conf/nips/RenL20,galkin2024a,gregucci2025complex,he2025dage} are promising future research avenues.